Enterprise Mobility – it’s transformed the way we work, how we shop, communicate, travel and learn, and in just a few very short years.

 So what’s the best way to secure your mobile apps and devices?
 Building your own security protocols can be expensive and time-consuming so it’s worth looking at third-party vendors who can provide a solution based on your requirements.
 Security vulnerabilities are often a result of poor software development processes.
 It’s worth considering the processes that are used to develop your software and establishing how to minimise errors in order to minimise any potential vulnerabilities.
 Creating a standardised approach to security and the development of your apps is a critical aspect of any effective mobility strategy.

 7. Get the right people involved

 Managing mobility within the enterprise is complex.
-However the reality is that it’s set to become even more complex as the Internet of Things and the proliferation of connected devices gathers pace and momentum.
+However, the reality is that it’s set to become even more complex as the Internet of Things and the proliferation of connected devices gathers pace and momentum.
 It’s estimated that by 202 there will be 20 billion connected, web-enabled devices.
-As usage of mobile increases it becomes harder to manage all aspects of mobility.
+As the usage of mobile increases, it becomes harder to manage all aspects of mobility.
 You need to quickly establish how you intend to manage this future complexity.
-Once you’ve established an approach that considers all of these elements you’ll be well positioned to exploit the unique opportunities that mobility has to offer.
+Once you’ve established an approach that considers all of these elements you’ll be well-positioned to exploit the unique opportunities that mobility has to offer.
 Learning how to manage all of these seven considerations now will ensure you and your company are well equipped for the mobility revolution.

 The final word on enterprise mobility

-Mobile is no longer an option for your company.
-It’s essential and the time to start getting it right is now.
-Mobile is about driving value within your company.
+Mobile isn’t an option – it’s essential to drive value within – and outwith – your company.
 It’s about utilising existing data infrastructure and external API’s to attract new prospects and provide more value for existing customers.
 Getting ahead in mobile is challenging because you need to access the right skills and expertise.
 But if you’re not already considering what to do about enterprise mobility and how to do it, you’ll be behind some of your competitors.
-There are enormous commercial gains to be made when it comes to enterprise mobility if you get started now.
+There are enormous commercial gains to be made when it comes to enterprise mobility if you get started now, and we can help.